 Are you an impulsive traveler or a planned traveler, do you seek experience or luxury, is the sight merely a structure or a view or is it much beyond !! narrating a story that stirs your soul.
 If you are a soul traveler seeking to experience the infinite dimension through nature and people who inhabit the land then read on.
-This list is purely my view and not in any order of priority but a clockwise round trip starting from the north of India.
+This list of 15 Soul Travel Experiences is purely my view and not in any order of priority but a clockwise round trip starting from the north of India.
 Some I have experienced and others I am yet to experience.

 1. Leh and Ladakh Chadar Trek: While the best time to visit Ladakh is from May to September, if you are seeking the real essence of the land then the best time is to experience the Chadar Trek between Mid Jan and end Feb which a 8 day trek on the frozen Zanskar River braving temperatures between -10 to -20 degrees.
 Extreme weather unveils the hidden beauty of the rugged terrain which in turn unlocks the music of the soul

 2.Kashmir Great Lakes: A week long trek through high cliffs and meadows is a taste of paradise.
 It is an ideal route to stop by now and then to count the stars with rippling mountain streams for company.
 Somewhere in all of us there lies a poet waiting to be let loose and express and this might as well be the moment.
 The best time is between June and September.

 3. Spiti Valley Trek: As the name suggests, it is the middle land between India and Tibet with climate, culture and vegetation very similar to Tibet.
 Often cut off during winter season, Spiti can be reached through Shimla or Manali.
 Trekking through the dry arid land, the harsh realities of life present itself with the realization that life is an experience, a vacation that has to be enjoyed with a smile.